You don't need to keep chasing that one perfect strategy...

-Gary’s style is unique: this is the work of a free and critical thinker who is not afraid to question the status quo.
+Gary’s style is unique: Dual Momentum Investing is the work of a free and critical thinker who is not afraid to question the status quo.
 While articulately drawing from a range of sources, from Shakespeare to Bacon and Einstein to Buffet (even Thomas Conrad’s 1970 book Hedgemanship: How to Make Money in Bear Markets, Bull Markets and Chicken Markets While Confounding Professional Money Managers and Attracting a Better Class of Women, which has got to be the greatest title in the history of trading books), Gary comes across as playful and slightly eccentric (which is wonderfully refreshing in a book about the markets).
 He derides economists who take themselves and their models too seriously (the line “for followers of CAPM, the real world was an annoying special case” almost made me fall off my chair), and importantly, he does this from the perspective of someone who has won the right to do so through hard-fought and won practical experience.

-In this post I’ll describe some of the highlights from the book, including a description of Dual Momentum and Gary’s modular approach for exploiting it.
+In this post, I’ll describe some of the highlights from the book, including a description of Dual Momentum and Gary’s modular approach for exploiting it.
 I’ll also describe a variation of this approach and of course illustrate the performance of both approaches with some equity curves.
-Robot Wealth members have access to the code for implementing these systems and a research framework for additional experimentation.
+Robot Wealth Bootcamp members have access to the code for implementing these systems and a research framework for additional experimentation.

 There is a lot more to Gary’s book than the results I’m showing here, including detailed discussions around the existing momentum literature, the basis for momentum (it’s always nice to have a tangible reason for an anomaly to exist before committing capital to it) and suggestions for other Dual Momentum implementations.
 The book is highly recommended.